Kotrotsos/recorder/recorderclient/HOW.AI.md

    - Each pricing card takes full width on mobile.

 2. **Desktop View**: On larger screens (md breakpoint and above), the pricing columns display side by side.
-   - The Free plan uses `max-w-md` to maintain a standard width.
-   - The Lifetime Supporter plan uses `max-w-sm` to make it slightly smaller than the Free plan.
+   - Both pricing cards use `md:w-1/2` to ensure they have identical widths.
+   - This creates a balanced, symmetrical layout that improves visual consistency.

 3. **Visual Differentiation**:
+   - Both plans use the same background opacity (`bg-white/15`) for visual consistency.
    - The Free plan uses a pink/purple color scheme.
    - The Lifetime Supporter plan uses an amber/yellow color scheme to stand out.
    - Both plans have subtle animations applied through CSS keyframes defined in the useEffect hook.